hartwigmedical/hmftools/purple/README.md

 A VCF with germline structural variants can also be provided.
 PURPLE can annotate such variants with purity adjusted local and variant copy number estimations in the tumor.
 Also, this information can be used to make calling of germline deletions more accurate.

-For these purposes, PURPLE provides full support and integration with the structural variant caller [GRIDSS](https://github.com/PapenfussLab/gridss).
+For these purposes, PURPLE provides full support and integration with the structural variant caller [ESVEE](https://github.com/hartwigmedical/hmftools/tree/53f14f3651bd3026a76095a835b9c2ea6c6dc149/esvee) and legacy support for [GRIDSS](https://github.com/PapenfussLab/gridss).
-GRIDSS can be run directly on tumor and reference BAMs.
-Alternatively a lightweight version of GRIDSS can be used to re-analyse a set of variant calls and provide additional filtering and accurate VAF estimation.

 ### Small Variant Input VCFs (optional)
 A high quality set of somatic SNV and INDEL calls can also improve the accuracy and utility of PURPLE.